dalathegreat/Battery-Emulator-Wiki/docs/setup/software/battery_2x.md

 #### CAN-controlled contactors

-There are two types of EV battery packs:

-- Externally powered contactors
-- CAN activated contactors
+To control the second battery if it has CAN activated contactors, you need to an additional GPIO controlled contactor in series with it (even if it's CAN controlled!).

 Externally powered contactors behave deterministically based on Battery-Emulator status.
 Contactors get connected directly to GPIO pins on the Battery-Emulator hardware, and the batteries are started up in a controlled manner.
 The second battery is allowed to join if the voltages are close enough.

 When using batteries with CAN controlled contactors (Tesla/Kia/Hyundai etc.), since CAN control acts on its own by the BMS, it can be very hard to troubleshoot these systems, and figure out why a specific pack is not closing contactors properly, or why it is opening them.
-Thus, it's strongly recommended to add an additional GPIO controlled contactor in series with the second battery even if it's CAN controlled.

 ### Taking Double Battery into use.